nirajp82/Ansible/01_001_Ansible_Config.md

 This command will dump the entire configuration to the specified file (`config_dump.txt` in this case).
 You can replace `config_dump.txt` with the desired file path.

 By understanding the configuration file hierarchy and using commands like `ansible-config view` and `ansible-config dump`, you can effectively manage Ansible configurations, ensuring that the desired settings are applied during playbook execution.

-By understanding the configuration hierarchy and utilizing environment variables, configuration files, and command-line options, users can precisely control Ansible's behavior, adapting it to different scenarios and requirements.